If you or someone you know needs help, contact our 24/7 crisis team through chat, phone, or text, or call 988.

 Obsession with death & suicide.

-Making arrangements; setting affairs in order.
+Making arrangements; setting one’s affairs in order.

-Loss of hope, Feeling like there’s no way out.
+Loss of hope, feeling like there’s no way out.

 Reckless behavior and increased alcohol or drug use.